 What is the Hills and Ridge Doctrine?

 The Hills and Ridges Doctrine is a legal doctrine that has been defined and applied by the courts of Pennsylvania.
 Basically, the doctrine refines and clarifies the duty that a landowner owes to a person on their property for a single type of dangerous condition.
-This doctrine has been more frequently applied to ice and snow.
+This doctrine has been more frequently applied to ice and snow, as a Philadelphia slip and fall lawyer knows.
 The doctrine as it exists today protects a property owner from being held liable for generally slippery conditions that are a result of ice and snow.
 Pennsylvania Courts have summarized “the doctrine of hills and ridges” as follows:

 This doctrine provides that an owner or occupier of land is not liable for general slippery conditions, for to require that one’s walks be always free of ice and snow would be to impose an impossible burden in view of the climatic conditions in this hemisphere.
 Snow and ice upon a pavement create merely transient danger, and the only duty upon the property owner or tenant is to act within a reasonable time after notice to remove it when it is in a dangerous condition.
 In order to recover for a fall on an ice- or snow-covered sidewalk, a plaintiff must prove: